 In the case of agencies or employees of the United States, an exemption may also be granted upon presentation of an official bankcard issued through the bankcard system and provided to federal government employees by the General Services Administration (GSA).
 See AP 101.2, Sales to the United States, and TIR 99-9.

 101.1.1.
 Application for Certification - Agencies of the United States or Commonwealth

-Agencies of the federal government or the Commonwealth of Massachusetts are encouraged to complete an Application for Registration on-line through MassTaxConnect.
-The Exempt Organizations Unit will notify the organization in writing when the request is approved or denied.
+Agencies of the federal government or the Commonwealth of Massachusetts are encouraged but are not required, to complete an Application for Registration online through MassTaxConnect.
+The taxpayer will be notified the organization’s request is approved or denied.

 101.1.2.
 Application for Certification - 501(c)(3) Organizations